Personal Information is collected by Aviva and its representatives for the purposes of:

 - Insurance intermediaries: brokers and agents.
 We do not use or disclose your Personal Information for purposes not identified in Principle Two unless we have your consent or it is required by law.

 We will keep your information only for as long as it is needed.

 Aviva Canada Inc. and/or its member companies may internally share your personal information for the purposes identified in this policy with its Canadian affiliates or other related companies outside of Canada.
 Only such companies with legitimate business reasons will have access to your Personal Information and must ensure that Personal Information in their possession is securely held.

 Disclosure to Third Parties

-We may disclose your Personal Information to: third parties, which include brokers, agents, private investigators, and adjusters.
+We may disclose your Personal Information to third parties, which include brokers, agents, private investigators, adjusters, and insurance service and claims providers.
 Third parties are also subject to PIPEDA and other applicable privacy legislation.
 Only those companies or individuals who are authorized, based on their need to carry out work for the purposes identified in Principle Two, can have Personal Information disclosed to them.